 The first, Hollywood tape – alternatively if you’re like Kim Kardashian, you can substitute duck tape if needed.
 Here you pretty much stick your boobs to the outfit from the inside.

 In saying that, it’s usually the U plunge bra or bodysuit which is used for a more comfortable and seamless approach.
 With boning on the sides for a bit of added support it holds you in from the ribcage, meaning your waist will show off in all the right places underneath a tawght little number.

 Pregnancy and Breastfeeding’

 This is 100% up the individual and you don’t have to wear them, but the maternity bra’s are specifically designed to help you with comfort and practicality during this time, so most women do.
-The benefit of wearing this style is that they’re built to give you maximum comfort and support as your boobs swell; including soft cups, no underwire and thicker straps with the option whilst breasfeeding to unclip the cups.
-With the best part, being that there are plenty of fashionable styles out there if you want to feel a little sexy sally over plane jane.
+The benefit of wearing this style is that they’re built to give you maximum comfort and support as your boobs swell; including soft cups, no underwire and thicker straps with the option whilst breastfeeding to unclip the cups.
+The best part is there are plenty of options for comfortable maternity underwear that are also fashionable, if you want to feel a little sexy sally over plane jane.